The Home River Bioblitz

 Join us for this world-wide citizen science event and celebrate your local river!

-From 23th to 25th of September 2022, people around the world will go out to explore their local rivers, hosting the third Home River Bioblitz.
-During its second edition, over 600 people collected biodiversity data around more than 40 rivers, using iNaturalist.
+From 22nd to 24th of September 2023, people around the world will go out to explore their local rivers, hosting the fourth Home River Bioblitz.
+During its third edition, over 1000 people collected biodiversity data around more than 70 rivers, using iNaturalist.

 We invite you to organize your own local Home River Bioblitz.
 To help you do so, and to help you communicate the story and results of your event to a wide audience, we will support you with various workshops.